hkalyn/GENTLE_copy/README.md

 For steps on how to install Node.js, [this guide](https://radixweb.com/blog/installing-npm-and-nodejs-on-windows-and-mac) is a good resource for doing so.

-#Running the built version of the project (recemmended)
+#Running the built version of the project (recommended)

 How to run the build version of Gentle.